Royce Ring: St. Louis Cardinals

 On January 5, 2009, Ring signed a one-year deal with the St. Louis Cardinals.
-However, he was placed on outright waivers on March 25, and accepted a Triple-A assignment to the Memphis Redbirds.
+However, he was placed on outright waivers on March 25, and accepted a minor league assignment to Triple-A with the Memphis Redbirds.

 New York Yankees

-On January 12, 2010, Ring signed a minor league contract with an invite to spring training with the New York Yankees.
+On January 12, 2010, Ring signed a minor league contract with the New York Yankees, and was invited to spring training.
 Although he impressed the Yankees in spring training, he was optioned to the Triple-A Scranton/Wilkes-Barre Yankees.
 Following the completion of the Triple-A season, the Yankees purchased Ring's contract and promoted him to the major leagues.

-He pitched in 5 games for the Yankees, allowing 4 runs in less than 3 innings.
+After the season, he was outrighted off the 40-man roster.

 Seattle Mariners

-On December 14, 2010, Ring signed a minor league contract for the 2011 season with the Seattle Mariners with an invitation to spring training.
-However, he did not make the Mariners out of spring training, and he was sent to the minors on March 27.
-He opted out of his contract on July 3 after posting an ERA of 6.08 in 27 games.
+On December 14, 2010, Ring signed a minor league contract with the Seattle Mariners and was invited to spring training.
+However, he did not make the Mariners out of spring training and was sent to the minors on March 27.
+He opted out of his contract on July 3 after posting a 6.08 ERA in 27 games.

 Boston Red Sox

 Ring signed a minor league contract with the Boston Red Sox on July 20, 2011.
-Ring pitched in just 9 games for Pawtucket.
+Ring pitched in just nine games for Pawtucket.

 Colorado Rockies

-Ring signed a minor league deal with the Colorado Rockies on March 5, 2012.
+Ring signed a minor league deal with the Colorado Rockies on February 22, 2012.

 Long Island Ducks

-On May 26, 2013, Ring signed a contract with the Long Island Ducks of the Atlantic League of Professional Baseball (ALPB).
+On May 26, 2013, Ring signed a contract with the Long Island Ducks of the Atlantic League of Professional Baseball.

 Coaching career

 In May 2014 it was announced that Ring was retiring as a player to become the pitching coach for the Gulf Coast Mets, a rookie level minor league team in the New York Mets organization.
-Ring began serving as the pitching coach for the Short Season A Brooklyn Cyclones in 2017 and 2018.
-He was promoted to the Low-A Columbia Fireflies for 2019 and was promoted to the High-A St. Lucie Mets for 2020.
+In 2016, he was named the pitching coach for the Kingsport Mets of the Appalachian League.
+Ring became the pitching coach for the Short Season A Brooklyn Cyclones in 2017.
+He was promoted to the Low-A Columbia Fireflies for 2019 and was promoted to the High-A St. Lucie Mets for 2020 before the season was cancelled due to the COVID-19 pandemic.
 After the MiLB realignment of 2021, Ring was assigned back to the Brooklyn Cyclones, who are now the High-A Affiliate of the New York Mets.

 On January 16, 2022, the Lotte Giants of the KBO League hired Ring to serve as the team's pitching coordinator.